emvaized/open-in-popup-window-extension/README.md

 Popup windows opened this way could not be positioned by mouse cursor location, so an alternative "Fallback popup window location" setting will be used ("Center" by default)

-#### Private windows are not reopened as popup with this option enabled
+#### Private windows are not reopened as popups with this option enabled

 You might need to manually allow this extension to run in private windows